-NOTE - If you filed a Supplement A or a computer printout of Supplement A with your 2018 BE-15 report, in lieu of completing a new Supplement A, you may substitute a copy of that Supplement A or computer printout that has been updated to show any additions, deletions, or other changes.
+NOTE - If you filed a Supplement B or a computer printout of Supplement B with your 2019 BE-15 report, in lieu of completing a new Supplement B you may substitute a copy of that Supplement B or computer printout that has been updated to show any additions, deletions, or other changes.

-Supplement A must be completed by a reporting affiliate that consolidates financial and operating data of any other U.S. business enterprises.
-The number of U.S. business enterprises listed below plus the reporting U.S. business enterprise must agree with item 7 on page 3.
+Supplement B must be completed by a reporting affiliate which files a BE-15B and has a direct ownership interest in a U.S. affiliate(s) which is (are) not fully consolidated.
+The number of U.S. affiliates listed below must agree with item 8 on page 3.
 Continue listing onto as many additional pages as necessary.